Enjoy your visit to the beautiful Himalayan Garden & Sculpture Park

 Ticket Information

-Daily Admissions must be purchased online in advance.
+Daily admission tickets must be purchased online in advance.

 Learn More